shivharis/turtlebot3_wiki/docs/source/appendix_realsense.rst

   roslaunch realsense_camera r200_nodelet_default.launch

-When the realsense_camera node is running, you can view various data including images acquired from Intel® RealSense™ by launching rqt_image_view.
+While the realsense_camera node is running, you can view various data from Intel® RealSense™ by launching rqt_image_view.

 .. code-block:: bash

   rqt_image_view

-Once the gui application is appeared on the screen, you can select various data from drop down menu at the top of the application.
+Once the gui application is appeared on the screen, you can select data topic name related to Intel® RealSense™ from drop down menu at the top of the application.

 References
 ----------